Jett-Lu/Login-Authentication-Service-Cs/README.md

-Develop a Visual C# .NET solution that provides a login authentication service.
+Visual C# .NET solution that provides a login authentication service.
 This solution will have a class library component and two application components contained within the same solution.
 The LoginAuthenticator Class
 Create a class library project named LibLoginAuthenticator that contains a class named LoginAuthenticator.
 The LoginAuthenticator class must support the following features:
 The class defines a public string read/write property named Username which gets/sets the Username for the authenticator.